Unlimited Edition (album)

 Unlimited Edition is a compilation album by the krautrock band Can, released by Harvest Records in 1976 as a double album.
 Beforehand, United Artists Records released Limited Edition LP in 1974, which was a limited release of 15,000 copies.
-Unlimited Edition is a re-release of Limited Edition, adding tracks 14–19 tracks.
+Unlimited Edition is a re-release of Limited Edition, adding tracks 14–19.

 The compilations collect unreleased music across the band's history from 1968 to 1975, and feature both of the band's major singers (Damo Suzuki and Malcolm Mooney).
 The cover photos were taken among the Elgin Marbles in the Duveen Gallery of the British Museum.